Call for Narrative Essays: STAR Global Essay Project

 - Share a story: Focus on moments, encounters, and experiences that shaped your journey as an international student.
 Tell a story that no one else could tell.
 Your story can be about friendship, service, freedom, discrimination, injustice, activism, belonging, family, courage, resilience, citizenship, academics, spirituality, parenthood, discovery, inclusion, self-discovery, growth, etc.

-- Write about real events: Write your true journey as an international student; exchange student; study abroad student; or international scholar, current or former.
+- Write about real events: Write your true journey as an international student; exchange student; study abroad student; or scholar, current or former.

 - Describe how you changed: Wrap-up the essay by sharing what you learned from the experience, how it has changed your beliefs, perspectives, or identity, or what the story means to you now as you look back on the events and how it has shaped you.